Menu

 The programme

-There are two programmes for employers to take part in, each with a limited number of fully-funded spaces, thanks to support from the Robertson Trust:
+Employers were able to take part in two programmes, each with fully-funded spaces, thanks to support from the Robertson Trust:

-This interactive, online course will provide senior leaders, HR professionals, operations and people managers with new knowledge, skills and strategies to improve job security, flexibility and balance for frontline staff, without sacrificing performance.
+This interactive, online programme provided senior leaders, HR professionals, operations and people managers with new knowledge, skills and strategies to improve job security, flexibility and balance for frontline staff, without sacrificing performance.

-You’ll learn how to embed fairness into your hiring and shift design strategies, making your workplace more attractive and resilient.
-And you’ll get practical advice and support to make the case for, plan for and implement changes that support health, wellbeing and business goals.
+They learnt how to embed fairness into their hiring and shift design strategies, making their workplace more attractive and resilient.
+We provided practical advice and support to make the case for, plan for and implement changes that support health, wellbeing and business goals.

-• Designing roles for balance – including tools for team-based rostering and key enablers such as input, stability and advance notice for shift patterns
+• Designing roles for balance – including tools for preference-led rostering and key enablers such as input, stability and advance notice for shift patterns.

 • Moving from a reactive to proactive approach to flexibility – including how to open up vacancies to offer better flexibility, how to support managers to embrace flexibility and how to update HR policy and practice

-• Action planning – getting ready to build flexibility into all roles
+• Action planning – getting ready to consider staff preferences when designing jobs and rosters.

-• Follow on small group coaching – to support implementation of your action plan
+• Follow on small group coaching – to support implementation of the action plans.

-Three employers will get the opportunity to access hands-on support to trial or implement new approaches that improve business performance and job quality in frontline sectors.
+Three employers, Fife Leisure, ACS Clothing and Aberdeen Laundry Services, are accessing hands-on support to trial or implement new approaches that improve business performance and job quality in frontline sectors.

 • A bespoke diagnostic to understand the drivers of workforce challenges;